 - The Network is working with the California Health Interview Survey (CHIS) to examine social media use and sleep hygiene among adolescents

-- New!
+- NEW!
 Harris SK, Aalsma MC, Weitzman ER, et al. Research on clinical preventive services for adolescents and young adults: Where are we and where do we need to go?
 J Adolesc Health.
-In press.
+2017; 60(3): 249-60.
 Click here for the full article via open access.

 - Adams S, Park J, Irwin CE.
 Adolescent and Young Adult Preventive Care: Comparing National Survey Rates, Am J Prev Med.
 2015 Aug;49(2):238-47.

 - Sanci L, Chondros P, Sawyer S, Pirkis J, Ozer E, Hegarty K, Yang F, Grabsch B, Shiell A, Cahill H, Ambresin AE, Patterson E, Patton G. Responding to Young People’s Health Risks in Primary Care: A Cluster Randomised Trial of Training Clinicians in Screening and Motivational Interviewing.
 Nishi D, ed.
 PLoS ONE.
 2015;10(9):e0137581. doi:10.1371/journal.pone.0137581.